zheng129/programming-languages/README.md

 ### Activity: Place yourself in this landscape

+(Possibly with an arrow starting where you are and pointing where you want to be.)

 I am somwhere between computer science and mathematics.
 I use mathematical models of computation in my research.
 In this course I am planning to teach you some of the fundamentals of this area.
 The main idea is to use models of computation as an organising principle

  - to bring order into the multitude of programming languages